anaslabrini/anaslabrini/README.md

 ## 👾 About Me

-I am **Anas Labrini**, a **Red Team Specialist & Offensive Security Engineer** with a deep background in **adversary simulation, Linux-based offensive engineering, exploit development, and security automation**.
+I am **Anas Labrini**, a **Red Team Specialist & Offensive Security** with a deep background in **adversary simulation, Linux-based offensive engineering, exploit development, and security automation**.

 My work focuses on building **custom offensive tools**, simulating real-world attacks, and improving the detection & resilience of systems through realistic Red Team operations.